sk-cro/qa-test-plan-automation/README.md

 # QA Test Plan Automation

-A serverless Python application that automatically generates QA test plans in Google Sheets when a Jira ticket is moved to "Ready for QA" status.
+A serverless Python application that automatically generates QA test plans in Google Sheets when Universal ticket is moved to "Selected For Development" status.

 ## Features

-- **Automated Workflow**: Triggered by Jira webhooks when tickets move to "Ready for QA"
+- **Automated Workflow**: Triggered by Jira webhooks when tickets move to "Selected For Development"
 - **Google Sheets Integration**: Creates test plan sheets from a template
 - **Goals Field Parsing**: Automatically parses numbered goals from Jira "Goals" field
 - **Platform Detection**: Identifies testing platform (Convert, Optimizely, or VWO) from Jira labels